 5.3.1 Construction Standards in Special Flood Hazard Areas (SFHA), Zone AE a.
-Residential Construction b.
-Non-Residential Construction
+Residential Construction

-In the case of residential structures, all new construction, substantial improvements, and repairs to structures that have sustained substantial damage shall have the bottom of the lowest floor, including basement, elevated to or above the base flood elevation (BFE).
-The electrical, plumbing, machinery or other utility equipment that service the structure must be elevated above the BFE.
+All new construction, substantial improvements, and repair to structures that have sustained substantial damage which are residential structures shall have the bottom of the lowest floor, including basement, elevated one (1.0) foot above the base flood elevation (BFE).
+Electrical, plumbing, machinery or other utility equipment that service the structure must be elevated one (1.0) foot above the BFE.